 - Location: Jalan Uluwatu, Pecatu, South Kuta, Badung, Bali, Indonesia

 - How to get there: Take the bypass main road to Nusa Dua and to Jimbaran and then follow the ascending road up to Uluwatu.
 Approach the main Uluwatu Temple site via Jalan Uluwatu.

-West Bali National Park (Taman Nasional Bali Barat) is a conservation area, a forested region which makes up most of central-western Bali, covering over 19,000Ha.
-Taman Nasional Bali Barat features unique ecosystems which are also the original habitat of the rare Bali Starling (Leucopsar rothschildi), as well as 300 different species of animals and birds.
+West Bali National Park (Taman Nasional Bali Barat) is a forested region that makes up most of central-western Bali.
+It’s the original habitat of the rare Bali Starling (Leucopsar rothschildi), as well as 300 different species of animals and birds.
 West Bali National Park has open savannahs, dense rainforests, and mangrove swamps.